superoo7/superoo7.github.io/content/posts/clawchain-on-chromia.md

 1. Connect your wallet (MetaMask or similar)
 2. Sign the transaction

-This is an actual on-chain transaction, so you need a wallet with a bit of gas.
-Without signing, your agent stays unclaimed.

 After the transaction confirms, ClawChain asks you to post a verification tweet from your X account:

 ```